-Ongoing research projects related to diabetes and obesity
+Ongoing research projects related to sex differences in diabetes and obesity

 Camille Allard, PhD, Post-Doctoral Research Fellow

 Weiwei Xu, Graduate Student, BMS

 To learn more about Dr. Mauvais-Jarvis' research, visit his lab's website